Alvin-Liew/Active-Directory-Home-Lab/README.md

 Once you're finished setting up the VM settings you can select the windows 10 machine and start it up.
 Setup windows 10 and make sure to select windows 10 pro when setting it up.

-When the installation is completed, you will need to setup the machine for an organization and select "Domain join instead" => Fill out the name with "User" => and leave the passwork empty => Once you have load up to the desktop screen we will start a network test => search of CMD => start it up => ping www.google.com => start another ping to mydomain.com
+When the installation is completed, you will need to setup the machine for an organization and select "Domain join instead" => Fill out the name with "User" => and leave the password empty => Once you have load up to the desktop screen we will start a network test => search of CMD => start it up => ping www.google.com => start another ping to mydomain.com

 ![image](https://github.com/Alvin-Liew/Active-Directory-Home-Lab/assets/105011531/23056f08-31b0-4ede-92a2-d48bb700ff68)

-As you can see that www.google.com resolved which means that our DNS server is working and since we can ping to the internet that means the whole infrustructure is working.
-This shows that we have connectivity all the way the default gateway which is the domain controller and the domain controller is properly natting it and forwarding it out to the internet and properly come back as an echo reply.
+As you can see that www.google.com has been resolved which means that our DNS server is working and since we can ping to the internet that means the whole infrastructure is working.
+This shows that we have connectivity all the way the default gateway which is the domain controller and the domain controller is properly natting it and forwarding it out to the internet and properly coming back as an echo reply.

-We can change the name of the windows computer to Client1 following the network diagram by right clicking "Windows Start" => click "System" => click "Rename this PC (advanced)" => click "Change..." => Rename computer name to "CLient1" => select "Domain:" and enter: "mydomain.com" => click ok => enter the admin account we created awhile back: (user: a-liew) => restart now
+We can change the name of the windows computer to Client1 following the network diagram by right clicking "Windows Start" => click "System" => click "Rename this PC (advanced)" => click "Change..." => Rename computer name to "Client1" => select "Domain:" and enter: "mydomain.com" => click ok => enter the admin account we created a while back: (user: a-liew) => restart now

 Once this is done if you go back to the server machine and navigate through the server manager to tools => Click DHCP => click the dropdown bar for "IPv4" => click "Scope [172.16.0...0]" => click address leases we can see that we have one lease from our client computer

 ![image](https://github.com/Alvin-Liew/Active-Directory-Home-Lab/assets/105011531/c71caaea-cf5c-4352-ba86-cf0729825630)

-If you navigate to your Computers by Clicking "Start" => "Active Directory Users and Computers" which is located under "Windows Administative Tools" => click the dropdown bar for "mydomain.com" => click "Computers" you will find our client computer there as well
+If you navigate to your Computers by Clicking "Start" => "Active Directory Users and Computers" which is located under "Windows Administrative Tools" => click the dropdown bar for "mydomain.com" => click "Computers" you will find our client computer there as well

 ![image](https://github.com/Alvin-Liew/Active-Directory-Home-Lab/assets/105011531/64ea56f0-72bf-4904-8c39-aa2558e7e7c9)